PGold762/text-editor/README.md

 ## Description

-I want to build a text editor that someone can access via website and/or download to use.
+I want to build a text editor that someone can access via website and/or download to use offline.

 ### User Story